Is this statement true or false?

 Don’t confuse the shopper, but don’t be afraid to make suggestions either.
 Depending on placement, featured items can draw the eye and lead to a larger sale.

 Note (see the screenshot below) how Amazon handles the positioning of their “Featured deals.”
-That example also highlights the strategic use of Ratings.
+This example also highlights the strategic use of Ratings.

 We’ve seen conversion rates jump by 20 percent or more when product category page filtering is optimized.
 There’s no easy answer here, and no one-size-fits-all prototype to offer.

 With our clients, here at The Good, we begin by assessing the site to look for roadblocks in the conversion sequence, then we work with the client to create an individual strategy, test the assumptions, and optimize for conversions leading to sales.